naorye/web-dev-easy-src/source/_posts/2013-01-23-searcher-backbone-dot-js-application-demonstration.markdown

 {% include_code lang:javascript js/main.js Searcher/js/main.js %}

 require.js configuration allows us to map modules paths to names.
 For example, jQuery.js file is located in "libs/jquery-1.8.2.min".
 Whenever we wish mark jQuery as a dependency, we will have to write this long path.
 Since jQuery is basic module and we probably use it a lot, it is better to map its path.
-require.js works with [AMD modules](http://requirejs.org/docs/whyamd.html).
+require.js works with <a href="http://requirejs.org/docs/whyamd.html" target="_blank">AMD modules</a>.
 The AMD structure tells require.js what are the dependencies and which object to return.
 The purpose of the shim configuration is to tell require.js for each un-AMD module what is its dependencies and which object to return.
 After the configurations done, we ask require.js to load Backbone, router.js and app.js, and after that execute the initialization function.
 This function gets as parameters the AMD modules that require.js required to resolve and initializes the router, initializes the app and starts Backbone.history.

 app.js